40min/flocus/tasks/2025-Q3/TASK-2025-014-frontend-user-preferences-ui.md

 ## Definition of Done
 - All frontend code for the user preferences UI is implemented.
-- All related frontend tests are written and passing.
+- All related frontend tests covering new and updated functionality are written and passing.
 - The changes are reviewed and merged into the main branch.